ricky8k/Simple-Cross-Product-Calculator/README.md

 Download `Simple.Cross-Product.Calculator.py` from the Releases tab.
 Run/open to start the script.

-File was tested with Python 3.9.2 with Windows 10 19043.1237, may or may not work with older Windows version or with Linux-based distros.
+File should work with most online IDEs.

+Works with Python 3.9.2 on Windows 10 19043.1237.
+Other versions of Python will most likely work.
+Older versions of Windows or Linux-based distros should also be able to run this file with no issue, though I have not personally tested it.

 Should work with most online IDEs.